-Many CfA reports are interim reports which make available the results of specialist investigations in advance of full publication.
-They are not usually subject to external refereeing, and their conclusions may sometimes have to be modified in the light of archaeological information that was not available at the time of the investigation.
-Readers are therefore advised to consult the author before citing the report in any publication and to consult the final excavation report when available.

-Opinions expressed in CfA reports are those of the author(s) and are not necessarily those of English Heritage.
+Many of these are interim reports which make available the results of specialist investigations in advance of full publication.
+They are not usually subject to external refereeing, and their conclusions may sometimes have to be modified in the light of information not available at the time of the investigation.
+Where no final project report is available, readers must consult the author before citing these reports in any publication.
+Opinions expressed in Research Department reports are those of the author(s) and are not necessarily those of English Heritage.